The Delivery Address is the address pointing to ImageEngine which you’ll use in your

 *) is a randomly-generated prefix specific to your account.
 For example

-Standard and Pro plans allow users to add custom domains with HTTPS support.
-Before starting the process to add a domain, make sure you have access to your DNS provider so you can add a CNAME record.
-This record will be used for domain validation.
+Standard and Pro plans allow users to add custom Delivery Address with HTTPS support.
+Before starting the process to add a Delivery Address, make sure you have access to your DNS provider so you can add a CNAME record.

 src attribute of your

-After adding the custom domain, you will see the custom domain appear on the control panel domain My Domain Names section.
-Next to it, you will see a Domain Pending status indicator.
+After adding the custom Delivery Address, you will see the Delivery Address appear on the control panel domain.
+Next to it, you will see a Delivery Address Pending status indicator.
 You are now ready to start the HTTPS validation process.

-Before routing traffic to the new custom domain name, you will need to validate the HTTPS certificate record via the ImageEngine control panel.
-Start by pressing the Enable HTTPS button next to the new custom domain name.
+Before routing traffic to the new custom Delivery Address, you will need to validate the HTTPS certificate record via the ImageEngine control panel.
+Start by pressing the Enable HTTPS button next to the new custom Delivery Address.

 ImageEngine will generate a certificate validation record.
 You will see a status button titled add validation record to DNS.
-Click on this button to see the details of the record.
-Certificates are provided by Amazon Web Services.
+Click on this button to see the details of the validation record.
 A typical certificate validation record looks like:

 ImageEngine will ping your DNS to attempt to verify the certificate information.
 Once ImageEngine verifies the certificate from at least one of its edge servers, you will see an “HTTPS Pending” status indicator.
 ImageEngine needs to verify the certificate from all of its edge servers before the process is complete.
 This process may take up to 72 hours.
 Feel free to contact us if you need more information.